 ADVISING EDITOR: Sue Cryer is a former Newspaper Correspondent and contributor for the The State Newspaper (SC), The Newburyport Daily News (MA), The Chatham Courier (NY), and The Register Star (Hudson, NY).
 She currently resides in Chapin, South Carolina where she writes freelance, runs her home business —Sue’s Home Solutions— and serves as board member and blog writer for the South Carolina Writers Association.

 SCWA Publications Director

 Amber Wheeler Bacon is a writer, teacher and literacy specialist.
-She currently works as an instructional coach at Coastal Montessori Charter School, a public Montessori school in Georgetown County, and as an English instructor at Coastal Carolina University.
+She works as an instructional coach at a public Montessori school in Pawleys Island and as an adjunct English instructor.
 In 2018, she earned an MFA from the Bennington Writing Seminars.
-Her work has recently appeared or is forthcoming in Epiphany, Ruminate, Post Road, New Ohio Review, Crazyhorse and Witness.
-Her writing can also be seen online at Ploughshares, CRAFT and New South.
-She was awarded the 2018 Breakout 8 Writers Prize by Epiphany and The Author’s Guild.
+Her work has recently appeared or is forthcoming in Five Points, Epiphany, Ruminate, Post Road, New Ohio Review and Crazyhorse.
+Her writing can also be seen online at Ploughshares, CRAFT, Fiction Writers Review and New South.
+She is the recipient of the 2018 Breakout 8 Writers Prize sponsored by Epiphany and The Authors Guild and a 2020 Katherine Bakeless Nason Scholarship from the Bread Loaf Environmental Writers Conference.
+Her short story, appearing in the winter issue of Witness, was recently nominated for a Pushcart Prize.
 She grew up in the Atlanta area, and now lives on the South Carolina coast.